 Other topics are more challenging to bring to life.
-You may not have the skills, knowledge or specialist equipment to be confident to develop the right experiment from scratch.
+You may not have the specific skills, in depth knowledge or specialist equipment to be confident to develop the right experiments from scratch.

 Every new experiment takes time and know how to develop, test, and risk assess.
 It can take several attempts before an experiment is reliable enough to help your children learn it.
 Why not use us for the best primary science experiments, designed and delivered by experts?

 HOW CAN WE HELP?

-Hands On Science has spent over 13 years developing the largest choice of primary school science experiments in the UK, covering the primary science curriculum topics.
+Hands On Science has spent over 15 years developing the largest choice of primary school science experiments in the UK, covering primary science curriculum topics.
 We bring the specialist equipment and knowledge you need.